ismir2022/ismir2022.github.io/attend/support.md

 ## Forms of Support

 Eligible parties may apply for registration waivers for scientific programs (main conference).
 To maximize the number of grants we can support, we will provide 100% or 50% waivers to registration fee.
-Child care grants and local accommodation grants are under consideration and will be announced later and will be announced later.
+Child care grants and local accommodation grants are under consideration and will be announced later.
 ## Grant categories

 This year, we will have 100% or 50% registration waivers offered under the following grant categories: